 - Sea Shepherd

-We focus our service towards ships, sailors and the marine environment.
+At the Sea School, we focus our service towards ships, sailors and the marine environment.
 At sea, a ship assumes more importance than any individual, and this allows us to explore metaphors for our involvement with the broader community and our planet.